How to Write Beautiful Process-and-Data-Science Papers?

 \section{Multisets, Sequences, Etc.}

 As mentioned, authors working in a particular field should try and use a \textbf{uniform style and uniform notations}.
-For the people working in process and data science, it makes sense to use the process mining book \cite{process-mining-book-2016} and the DADP paper \cite{aal_decomp_procmin_generic_dapd} as a reference.
+For the people working in process and data science, it makes sense to use the Process Mining book \cite{process-mining-book-2016}, the DADP paper \cite{aal_decomp_procmin_generic_dapd}, or the first two chapters of the Process Mining Handbook \cite{PMhandbook-SS22} as a reference.
 Of course, there may be good reasons to use different notations, but let's avoid using a plethora of notations without a clear reason.

 Some examples from \cite{aal_decomp_procmin_generic_dapd}: \begin{itemize} \item $\bag(A)$ is the set of all multisets over some set $A$.
 An example bag is $[x^3,y^2,z]$. $[~]$ is the empty multiset.
 Note that technically $\bag(A) = A \rightarrow \nat$, i.e., $[x^3,y^2,z] = \{ (x,3),(y,2),(z,1)\}$, but we avoid using this notation as much as possible. \item $\sigma = \langle a_1,a_2, \ldots, a_n\rangle \in X^*$ denotes a sequence over $X$ of length $n$. $\langle~\rangle$ is the empty sequence. \item $\sum_{x \in \langle a,a,b,a,b\rangle} f(x) = \sum_{x \in [a^3,b^2]} f(x) = 3 f(a) + 2 f(b)$. \item $[f(x) \mid x \in \langle a,a,b,a,b\rangle] = [f(x) \mid x \in [a^3,b^2]] = [(f(a))^3,(f(b))^2]$. \item $\{ x \in [a^3,b^2]\} = \{ x \in \langle a,a,b,a,b\rangle\} = \{a,b\}$. \item $f \in X \not\rightarrow Y$ is a partial function with domain $\mi{dom}(f) \subseteq X$ and range $\mi{rng}(f) = \{f(x)\mid x\in \mi{dom}(f)\} \subseteq Y$. $f \in X \rightarrow Y$ is a total function, i.e., $\mi{dom}(f) = X$. \item $f = \{(a,2),(b,3),(c,4)\}$ can be viewed as a function with $\mi{dom}(f) \allowbreak = \{a,b,c\}$ and $\mi{rng}(f) = \{2,3,4\}$. $f' = f\oplus\{(c,6),(d,7)\} = \{(a,2),\allowbreak (b,3),\allowbreak (c,6),\allowbreak (d,7)\}$ updates $f$, e.g., $f'(a)=2$, $f'(c)=6$, $f'(d)=7$. \item $f\tproj_{Q}$ is the function projected on $Q$: $\mi{dom}(f\tproj_{Q}) = \mi{dom}(f) \cap Q$ and $f\tproj_{Q}(x) = f(x)$ for $x \in \mi{dom}(f\tproj_{Q})$. \item $N=(P,T,F)$ is a Petri net, $M \in \bag(P)$ is a marking, $\pre x$ and $\post x$ are pre- and post-sets, etc. \item Alignments are denoted as $\gamma = $ or $ \gamma = $.